elugens/hello-javascript/docs/general-javascript-questions/data-types/strings.md

 ---

-### When you are accessing string characters at a specific position.
+### When accessing string characters at a specific position.
 What is the difference between accessing it with square brackets and the charAt() method?

 <details>
   <summary><strong>View Answer:</strong></summary>